A bed of pink and green against the stunning Mt. Fuji horizon. Oh Japan, you never cease to amaze me.

 What is Fuiji Shibazakura?

 The term “shibazakura” can be translated into English as “lawn cherry”.
-Its name came about from its resemblance to cherry blossoms and moss phlox being a creeper plant, it covers the ground like a lawn.
+Its name came about from its resemblance to cherry blossoms.
+Moss phlox is also a creeper plant, meaning it covers the ground like a lawn.

 Tickets are 600 yen (~$7 CAD) per person for adults and 250 yen for children 3 or older.
 Parking on site costs 500 yen for standard vehicles, 2,000 yen for large vehicles, and 300 yen for motor bikes.
-I highly recommend taking shuttles however.
-The lot can fill up pretty quickly and note that Japan is a left-hand traffic country.
+However, I highly recommend taking shuttles.
+The lot can fill up pretty quickly.
+Also note that Japan is a left-hand traffic country.
 As someone from North America, it may be a quite a challenge getting used to.
-Car rentals in Japan aren’t particularly cheap either so save yourself the trouble and take public transportation.
+Car rentals in Japan aren’t particularly cheap either so save yourself the trouble and take public transit.

 We stayed at a hotel in Fujiyoshida just minutes from Kawaguchiko Station.
 That said, we were already in the area.
 For those planning to come from elsewhere further say Tokyo for example, Kawaguchiko Station is the nearest station to the festival.